schveiguy/raylib-d/README.md

 * On Windows, you simply need the `raylib.dll` file to be located in the same directory as your executable, or in the PATH.
 * On MacOS, if you used the `-rpath` option as specified above, you can run the executable as long as the appropriate `dylib` is located in the same directory as your executable.
 Alternatively, it can be located in `/usr/local/lib`.
 If you do not use the `-rpath` option, you can export the environment variable `DYLD_LIBRARY_PATH` to point at the path where your library resides and it will be loaded.
-* On Linux, you must either copy the library to a common path like `/usr/local/lib` or use the environment variable `LD_LIBRARY_PATH` to point at the raylib dynamic library.
+* On Linux, the same instructions as MacOS apply, except that if you want to use the environment variable it is `LD_LIBRARY_PATH`.

 # Example Program
 ```D